 David Platt and Francis Chan, Follow Me: A Call to Die. a Call to Live.
 (Carol Stream, IL: Tyndale House Publishers, Inc., 2013).

 We have just released a new Bible Study based on the theme: Discipleship and Mission

-These lessons are available on Amazon, as we as a part of my Good Questions Have Groups TalkingSubscription Service.
+These lessons are available on Amazon, as well as a part of my Good Questions Have Groups TalkingSubscription Service.
 Like Netflix for Bible Lessons, one low subscription gives you access to all our lessons–thousands of them.
 For a medium-sized church, lessons are as little as $10 per teacher per year.